jpdias/jpdias.github.io/_posts/2021-02-02-adventures-in-reverse-dlink.md

 </center>

 ## Wrap Up

+The D-Link DVA-G3170i/PT proved to be a good practice target for hardware reverse engineering, by (1) the diversity of components used and (2) the various ways to use to get access to it.
+Main take-aways:

+- The device has a lot of unpopulated sockets which indicates that D-Link produced several products using the same base PCB;
+- The Web Admin GUI loads all the credentials from the configurations; if one gains access to the device, can extract all the credentials;
+- Telnet is available, and login is made using default credentials (*admin* / *admin*);  UART and the Web Admin interface also uses the same credentials;
+- Exfil files is an easy task if `tftp` or any other file transfer binary is present; alternatively, things such as `screen -L` can be used;
+- Looking at the boot logs (especially when a  `RESET` happens) is crucial to understand how the device bootstraps, and let us find the used scripts; it can also be useful to look at the running processes (`top`) and open ports `netstat -tulpn`;
+- To find how the `wpa_passphrase` is generated (or configured) look for standard WiFi-related configurations such as `hostapd` and follow the *crumbs* (boot logs, etc.);
+- Look for *uncommon* binaries since they're typically device (or brand) -specific and may have access to essential system parts.
+In this case, `xmldbc` and `rgbd` provide access to configuration files, and allows to retrieve and change them;
+ISPs typically limit what you can do with *your* router, but this is accomplished most of the time by using manufacturer-tools, and one can use them to *unlock* those features.

 While this is by now a mostly-unused router, an advanced search using the [WiGLE](https://wigle.net/) shows that 138 unique APs are broadcasting an SSID with a similar format (`DLink-______`) and that share the same first three pairs of hex digits of the MAC address (manufacturer code), `00:22:B0`, in Portugal last seen of Jan of 2019.
 Given the history of people not changing default passwords, this can still be a problem today.